PROBATE WILLS AND INHERITANCE

 How does Probate work in Italy?

 If a Will is present, proceedings in probate law determine if the Will is valid.
-Furthermore, the proceedings collect and preserve the assets of the deceased, as well as ensuring that all expenses and outstanding debts from the estate are paid and distributing the remaining assets to the heirs.
-In the cases that a Will does not exist, the law determines the legal heirs.
+Furthermore, proceedings collect and preserve the assets of the deceased, as well as ensuring that all expenses and outstanding debts from the estate are paid, distributing the remaining assets to the heirs afterward.

 Why should I hire a Probate Lawyer?